In a huge “twist”, The Woods has now been revealed to actually be Blair Witch

 Sorry, lies tend to bring out the more nasty side of me – just see my review of The Blackout Experiments for reference.
 Oh yeah, Kitty got claws!

-Anyway, congrats to those websites who were in on it – many among my favorite websites.
+Anyway, congrats to those websites who were in on it – many are among my favorite websites.
 Not because you managed to keep some big secret, because really, you just helped build and share the lie.
 No, I want to congratulate you all on getting lots of publicity and free advertising when your quotes were used in the teaser trailer.
 And yet somehow, you also feel like you get to “break the story” and be surprised with the rest of us.
 Go figure!

 So will I watch Blair Witch?
 Of course, I will.